 I can’t believe I’ve been blogging for 4 years already!
 It’s been a pleasure and I love you all.

-I can’t believe it y’all!
+I can’t believe it!
 Today marks my 4 year blogiversary!
 Four years ago I wrote my first blog post recapping my trip to California with friends.
 Little did I know hitting ‘publish’ would change my life!
 Fast forward 4 years and I am blessed to be operating Mash Elle as a full time job.
 I feel like the luckiest girl in the world to love what I do for work!
-If you’re thinking of starting a blog (I know a few of you who are!)
-I highly encourage you to take that first step (I know how difficult it is!) and publish your first blog post.
-You won’t regret it!
-Today I wanted to share 15 things I’ve learned from blogging thus far.
+Today I want to share 15 things I’ve learned from blogging thus far.
 If you have a blog, dreamed of having a blog one day or simply interested in what I’ve learned about blogging – this post is for you!

 10 Things I’ve Learned From Blogging